Natasha Hunt’s rugby career began at the age of 17 when her PE teacher suggested that she tried the sport.

 She went on to start the 2014 Women's Rugby World Cup final, earning her 29th cap and victory over Canada.
 Natasha then represented Team GB in sevens at the Rio 2016 Olympic Games.

-She went on to represent England Sevens at the 2018 Rugby World Cup Sevens in San Francisco as well as winning a bronze medal at the 2018 Commonwealth Games, before returning to XVs with a full-time contract in January 2019.
+She went on to represent England Sevens at the 2018 Rugby World Cup Sevens in San Francisco as well as winning a bronze medal at the 2018 Commonwealth Games, before returning to XVs with a full-time contract in January 2019 and joining Gloucester-Hartpury.

-Gloucester-born Natasha was educated at Dean Magna Community School, Hartpury College and Bath University and when she's not contracted to England Rugby she is a PE teacher.
+Gloucester-born Natasha was educated at Dean Magna Community School, Hartpury College and Bath University and when she's not contracted to England Rugby she has a PE teacher.